makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 "A little," Sélène gasped.
 She got her breathing under control and un-bushed her tail with a few brushes of her paws before leaning into Aiden's arms.
 She brushed her cheek up against his.
 "Sorry.
 You alright?"

-"I'm alright," he rumbled.
+"I'm alright," he said, tightening the hug for a moment.
 "How're you?"

 Sélène relaxed against her husband a bit longer, enjoying the solidity of him.
 "I'm good.
 Weird day, spent most of it up in my head."